fccc0417/mdnpg/README.md

-# Decentralized Natural Policy Gradient with Variance Reduction for Collaborative Multi-Agent Reinforcement Learning
+# Decentralized Natural Policy Gradient with Variance Reduction

 Code for paper "....."